‘The Young And The Restless’ Spoilers For The Week Of April 8: Paul Gives Rey A Warning

-The Young and the Restless spoilers for the week of April 8 through 12 brings big trouble for Rey, a surprising choice for Kyle, a momma bear moment combined with revenge for Phyllis, and new possibilities for Victoria and Billy.
+The Young and the Restless spoilers for the week of April 8 through 12 bring big trouble for Rey, a surprising choice for Kyle, a momma bear moment combined with revenge for Phyllis, and new possibilities for Victoria and Billy.

 Sharon (Sharon Case) is uncertain about her future with Rey (Jordi Vilasuso), according to She Knows Soaps.
 Mia (Noemi Gonzalez) left a fake ultrasound of baby Rosales at Sharon’s, and she realized that Rey neglected to disclose an important detail about his estranged wife.
 Rey protests that he doesn’t even know if the baby is his or Arturo’s (Jason Canela), so Sharon goes straight to Mia to lay down the law.
 Mia gets pains during their argument, and Sharon takes her to the doctor.
 Nobody is more surprised than Mia to find out that she’s 12 weeks along and the baby is doing well.